flatpak/flatpak-docs/docs/elements-of-a-flatpak-app.rst

 Naming files in this way prevents naming conflicts and ensures that system installed applications aren't overwritten.

-To name exported files in this way, either rename the relevant source files or use flatpak-builder to rename the files at build time (this is explained in more detail in `the section on flatpak-builder <flatpak-builder.html>`_).
+To name exported files in this way, either rename the relevant source files or use flatpak-builder to rename the files at build time (this is explained in more detail in :doc:`flatpak-builder`).

 Metadata files
 --------------